ltsp/ltsp/docs/ltsp-ipxe.8.md

 ## OPTIONS
 See the **ltsp(8)** man page for _ltsp-options_.
-Note that `ltsp --overwrite ipxe` overwrites ltsp.ipxe but preserves the content between the lines
-"### BEGIN LOCAL CONTENT" and "### END LOCAL CONTENT".

 **-b**, **--binaries=**_[0|1|""]_
 : Download the iPXE binaries again even if they already exist.
 Defaults to "",